GOP not budging on infrastructure offer in Biden talks - WTMJ

 At the White House, Press Secretary Jen Psaki said “productive conversations” are underway on Capitol Hill.

 The White House team is expected to resume talks with the senators on Friday.
-“We’re looking forward to constructive conversations tomorrow,” Psaki said.
+“We’re looking forward to constructive conversations,” Psaki said.

+Securing a vast infrastructure plan is Biden’s top priority as he seeks to make good on his campaign pledge to “build back better” in the aftermath of the coronavirus crisis and the economic churn from a shifting economy.
+With narrow Democratic majorities in the House and Senate, the president is reaching out to Republicans for support on a potentially bipartisan approach rather than relying simply on his own party to muscle the proposal to passage.
+But Republicans are refusing Biden’s idea of a corporate tax hike to pay for the investments.

+Senate Republican leader Mitch McConnell reiterated Thursday on Fox News that tax hikes on corporations or the wealthiest Americans are nonstarters.
+Republicans are unwilling to undo their signature domestic accomplishment with Trump, the 2017 tax cuts, which reduced the corporate rate from 35% to 21%.
+Biden proposes lifting the corporate tax to 28%.

 The administration and the GOP senators have been in talks ever since Biden met with a core group of Republican negotiators last week over the possibility of working together on a plan.
 The White House dispatched the Transportation and Commerce secretaries and top aides to Capitol Hill to meet with the Republicans late Tuesday after the president asked the senators to provide more more details on their initial offer.